joesciii/simplegptvector/README.md

-# Simple GPT / Vector DB interfacing with UI
+# Simple GPT / Vector Database interfacing with UI

 Majority of base functionality from here https://github.com/greg643/gpt including chunking and interfacing with apis.